 I teach a regular cheder class.
 Recently, I overheard the students, unprompted, discussing whether they would participate in the Youth Climate Strike.
 Across the country, school students have been leaving school to protest against the destruction of our planet by corporate greed and government inaction.
 Their debates were informed and wise.
 They each discussed the respective attitudes of their schools, parents and peers.
 They talked about the repercussions if they participated and the possible consequences if they did not.
 They shared their best understanding of the scientific, moral and political concerns involved.

 And I marvelled.
 No dog could ever have such a conversation.
 Most 12 year olds would not engage like this.
 Whatever conclusions these students came to, only a religion school that centred informed choice and civic conscience could generate such discussions.
 This is our Judaism.
-And that is why, no matter what criticisms Stav Shafir wants to throw at us, I am proud to be a progressive Jew.
+And that is why, no matter what criticisms Mordechai Eliav wants to throw at us, I am proud to be a progressive Jew.

 I gave this sermon at Three Counties Liberal Judaism for Parashat Shoftim on 7th September 2019.
+An earlier version of this sermon misattributed the offending remarks to Stav Shafir, who in fact had been defending Reform Jews, for which I apologise.

 Ex 11:7